odriverobotics/ODrive/Firmware/README.md

 The rest of all the parameters are at the top of the [MotorControl/low_level.c](MotorControl/low_level.c) file.
 Please note that many parameters occur twice, once for each motor.
 In it's current state, the motor structs contain both tuning parameters, meant to be set by the developer, and static variables, meant to be modified by the software.
 Unfortunatly these are mixed together right now, but cleaning this up is a high priority task.

-It may be helpful to know that the entry point of each of the motor threads is `void motor_thread` at the bottom of [MotorControl/low_level.c](MotorControl/low_level.c).
+It may be helpful to know that the entry point of each of the motor threads is `void axis_thread_entry` at the top of [MotorControl/axis.cpp](MotorControl/axis.cpp).
 This is like `main` for each motor, and is probably where you should start reading the code.

 ### Mandatory parameters
 You must set: